top of page

 Disillusioned with the acting business, in 2013 Smith moved to North Dakota to work on oil rigs, swinging chains as a swamper at the height of the Bakken oil boom.
 This experience formed the basis of his critically acclaimed book, The Good Hand (A Memoir of Work, Brotherhood, and Transformation in an American Boomtown) published in 2021 on Viking Press.
 Smith has since written major articles for the New York Times, The Guardian and Washington Post.

-Smith self-released the album The Great Away, featuring Jenn Wasner and Andy Stack of Wye Oak, Dave Heumann of Arboretum, the horn section from The New Volcanoes, and others.
-The album played extensively on Triple A, Americana and College radio stations across the US and Europe and reached #2 on the NCAA charts in November of 2020.
+Smith self-released the album The Great Away in 2020, featuring Jenn Wasner and Andy Stack of Wye Oak, Dave Heumann of Arboretum, the horn section from The New Volcanoes, and others.
+The album played extensively on Triple A, Americana and College radio stations across the US and Europe and reached #2 on the NCAA charts.

 In 2021, in partnership with Penguin Random House Audio, Smith recorded seven songs that worked as a score for the audiobook release of The Good Hand.
 Those tracks, featuring pedal steel player Susan Alcorn, were later released as a stand alone EP, DAKOTA, in 2021.